-Julian & Grube, Inc. October 27, 2006
+Julian & Grube, Inc. November 21, 2007

-Julian & Sube the
+Inlian & Sube the

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE PERIOD AUGUST 23, 2005 THROUGH JUNE 30, 2006
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2007

-The discussion and analysis of the Aspire Academy's (the "Academy") financial performance provides an overall review of the Academy's financial activities for the period August 23, 2005 through June 30, 2006.
+The management's discussion and analysis of the Aspire Academy's (the "Academy") financial performance provides an overall review of the Academy's financial activities for the fiscal year ended June 30, 2007.
 The intent of this discussion and analysis is to look at the Academy's financial performance as a whole; readers should also review the notes to the basic financial statements and financial statements to enhance their understanding of the Academy's financial performance.